piperauritum/IMUOSC/Arduino/README.md

 - Upload it to M5StickC Plus

 ## Setup SuperCollider
-- Place 'IMU-utils' folder into Platform.userExtensionDir or Platform.systemExtensionDir
+- Place 'SuperCollider/IMU-utils' folder into Platform.userExtensionDir or Platform.systemExtensionDir

 ## Receive the data with SuperCollider
 - See 'plotter_test.scd'